miguelangelsantana/CDC-PCA-Clustering-Analysis/README.md

 ```

 ├── README.md               <- The top-level README for reviewers of this project.
-├── PCA_Clustering.ipynb     <- narrative documentation of analysis in jupyter notebook
+├── jupyter_notebook.ipynb     <- narrative documentation of analysis in jupyter notebook

 ```